domschl/RaspberryNtpServer/README.md

 While you can use any model of Raspberry Pi to implement a Stratum-1 NTP server with GPS, the best choice is Raspberry Pi 4, due to 1Gbit network interface and fast hardware for lowest possible latencies.

-  - Using a Raspberry Pi 5 gives two additional advantages:
+  - Using a Raspberry Pi 5 gives two additional advantages, but has changed the configuration of the serial port.

     - Support for the inbuilt hardware real time clock (RTC) that comes with the Raspberry Pi 5
     - Support for the PTP protocol, which allows to transmit precision time information via ethernet hardware
+    - When connecting the GPS receiver via serial port, the new default is not to use the RX, TX pins on the 40pin connector, but the new three-pin UART connector.
+To use the 40-pin connector a special configuration is needed.

 Both options are of limited advantage for most settings: the hardware clock is only useful for providing time during the first few seconds after boot (and if both GPS _and_ network are inaccessible), and PTP is a time standard requiring IEEE1588-enabled hardware everywhere and provides no advantages over NTP/chrony in most settings.
 Both however are documented below (See `chrony` configuration, PTP-chapter).